 Data are captured in the 3D Printing Case Form, available in the National Radiology Data Registry (NRDR) portal.
 Upon logging into the NRDR portal, click the Register New Case on the 3DP Registry menu.

-Prior to submitting data for your first case, consider viewing the webinar: 3D Printing Registry: Case Examples and Data Entry.
+Prior to submitting data for your first case, view the webinar: 3D Printing Registry: Case Examples and Data Entry.
 The webinar provides clinical case examples for anatomical models and surgical guides and demonstrates how case data are entered into the online forms in the NRDR portal.

 As you work with Case Forms, please keep in mind the following: